How To Find Free RV Water Fill and Dump Stations

 Best Practice for Using Free Water Fill-Up Stations

-Usually, a blue spigot signifies potable water and a brown/red spigot non-potable water.
-In most cases, clarifying signs will accompany the stations, but don’t hesitate to ask for clarification from employees if you are unsure.
+Usually, a blue spigot signifies potable water and a brown/red spigot non-potable water, but you’ll want to check signs to be sure.
+You can also ask for clarification from employees if you are unsure.
 Investing in a water filtration system, whether under sink or independent, is a great idea if you plan to use these stations often.

 Free RV dump stations are harder to find but still around.
 Just two important things to know before using public dump stations: bring your own sewage hose and clean up after yourself!